-Like most of my fellow boomers, I’m quite aware that things don’t work quite the same way they used to and that accommodations have to be made.
+Like most of my fellow boomers, I’m aware that things don’t work quite the same way they used to and that accommodations have to be made.
 I’m not complaining, mind you – all in all, I’m very grateful.
-Nonetheless, I’m on a daily learning curve when it comes to negotiating loving this dear old(er) body and being constantly in touch with my own radical self-love is even more important to sustaining my spirit and my overall health.
+Nonetheless, I’m on a daily learning curve when it comes to negotiating loving this dear old(er) body, and being constantly in touch with my own radical self-love is even more important to sustaining my spirit and my overall health.

 In this youth-obsessed culture, it’s no secret that the older a woman gets, the more pressure the outside world exerts to look for every possible means of feeling, looking, and acting as young as possible.
 There are no end of so-called “beauty” products available promising to make our skin look “dewy again” (was my skin ever dewy in the first place?
-I was always more worried about stretch marks than dewiness) and wrinkle-free, hair colors to banish the dreaded gray threads, and exercise and diet programs to fend off the effects that gravity has on our bodies, as if every natural phenomenon of aging were some dreaded curse it was our duty to fight.
+I was always more worried about stretch marks than dewiness) and wrinkle-free, hair colors to banish the dreaded gray threads, and exercise and diet programs to fend off the effects that gravity has on our bodies, as if every natural phenomenon of aging are some dreaded curse it’s our duty to fight.

 And the pressure is pretty successful, based on the millions of dollars spent on the vast array of cosmetics and other products women (and men) buy every year.
-For those of us for whom not only being comfortable in our bodies, but loving and cherishing our bodies as we explore strategies for making radical self-love an anchor in our lives, learning to accept our aging bodies, and the changes aging brings can be a real challenge.
-Even without the 24/7 promises that some new medication (all those miraculously healthy looking people on TV just due to some new drug!) or some new skin care lotion will solve all our problems.
+For those of us for whom not only being comfortable in our bodies, but loving and cherishing our bodies as we explore strategies for making radical self-love an anchor in our lives, learning to accept our aging bodies and the changes aging brings can be a real challenge.
+Even without the 24/7 promises that some new medication (all those miraculously healthy-looking people on TV just due to some new drug!) or some new skin care lotion will solve all our problems.

 I think it can sometimes be even harder for those of us who have also struggled with body image all our lives.

-These campaigns go hand-in-hand with images of a new “senior lifestyle;” a carefree post-retirement existence in which everyone is slim, attractive and in perfect health.
+These campaigns go hand-in-hand with images of a new “senior lifestyle”: a carefree post-retirement existence in which everyone is slim, attractive and in perfect health.
 Aging has been conquered in this world.
-Class, race and income disparities have been erased, as if this new ideal of ‘senior living” were accessible to all.
+Class, race and income disparities have been erased, as if this new ideal of “senior living” were accessible to all.
 In reality, few can afford it, but everyone can dream about and look for ways to emulate it.

-For many women, including many of my friends, coloring their hair, wearing make-up and other ways of caring for their appearance remain an important part of their self-image regardless of their age.
+For many women, including many of my friends, coloring their hair, wearing makeup, and other ways of caring for their appearance remain an important part of their self-image regardless of their age.
 And I don’t mean to sound critical of anyone’s choices in doing what makes her feel good about herself!

-But how do we navigate the frustrations that come with acknowledging to ourselves that outward appearance can take us only so far, and that our aging bodies often present us with new challenges that can be unpleasant, inconvenient, uncomfortable, or painful.
+But how do we navigate the frustrations that come with acknowledging to ourselves that outward appearance can take us only so far, and that our aging bodies often present us with new challenges that can be unpleasant, inconvenient, uncomfortable, or painful?

 For example, without offering “too much information” of a personal nature, I, along with almost every other woman I know around my age and older, have a problem that can be uncomfortable and embarrassing, requiring the use of what these days are euphemistically called “adult undergarments.”
-Accepting this – something that at one time I would have blamed myself for (“should have done those Kegel exercises when I was young”, “it’s my own fault because I’m fat,” the fact is that there are many different causes) – brought me back to thinking about radical self-love.
+Accepting this – something that at one time I would have blamed myself for (“should have done those Kegel exercises when I was young,” or “it’s my own fault because I’m fat,” despite the fact that there are many different causes) – brought me back to thinking about radical self-love.

 The most successful strategy the image factory has?
 Shaming.
 What can be more shaming than the fear of having an “accident” in public, of smelling bad, of being seen as, you know – old?
 The stigma of looking older, recognizing the changes in our bodies as we age that bring limitations, and having to adapt how we do things pervades our culture as if aging were a curse rather than a normal stage of life.